 Maximum speed: 19knots (35.2kmh), cruising speed 16 knots (30kmh) in calm open water.

 Ice 1.5m thick can be broken at 1 knot (1.8kmh).
 Ice of 3m has been broken by repeated ramming.

 Powerful lights are carried for operations in the dark of winter.

-Air can be forced under pressure from 2m above the keel from
+forced under pressure from 2m above the keel from the bow

 Being an ice breaker, the Kapitan Khlebnikov can visit places that other tour ships dare not go.
 Most tour ships play it very safe with ice around and will not approach or enter an area where the changing tide and wind could entrap the ship.
 This ship however can go where ordinary tour ships have previously feared to tread.